Pyrotheum1702/Web-Development-Self-Taught-Document/16-python-object-oriented-programming/README.md

   - Abstraction allow you to just know how to use it without needing to understand how it work.
 # Polymorphism
 1. What i learned:
      - Polymorphism is the concept of an object having many forms.
-In Programming in particular inherited methods could be overripen to achieve different behavior to the version from the base class, then when multiple child class having the same method from a parent class but with different behavior, that's method is having multiple form.
+In Programming in particular inherited methods could be overridden to achieve different behavior to the version from the base class, then when multiple child class having the same method from a parent class but with different behavior, that's method is having multiple form.
 That's Polymorphism.
 # Python Magic Methods
 1. Lesson Content:
   - Magic methods